-Whether you are a seasoned or a year-round grower, cleaning and maintaining your light is a must.
-If you are the former, cleaning them is only needed before usage.
-If you are the latter, it’s best to have a bi-monthly or quarterly routine.
+Cleaning and maintaining your light is a must for led grower.
+It’s best to have a bi-monthly or quarterly routine.
 Doing so will help keep your lights working at maximum efficiency and will allow you to see what needs to be replaced or fixed.
 Here are two ways on how to clean your lights.

-To prevent the light from making any defectives, please handle the lght with care as follows.
+To prevent the light from making any defectives, please handle the light with care as follows.

 - Don’t drop the unit and don’t give the unit any shocks.